shotgunsoftware/shotgun_io/docs/configuration.rst

 .. note:: The Shotgun fields specified below must be configured as valid data types (ie.
     you can only store text values in fields that are configured as text fields).
-    We list the valid types in the comments preceding each entry.

 name
 ====